 Outdoor Activities Available

-Whether you're paddling down the river or trekking through lush landscapes, there's something for everyone to enjoy.
+Whether you’re paddling on the lake or trekking through lush landscapes, there’s something for every adventure seeker to enjoy at this riverside haven.

 Water Sports Adventures

-At Mangakino Recreation Reserve, water sports adventures await you, offering a variety of activities to enjoy on both Lake Maraetai and the Waikato River.
-You can launch your boat from the reserve's ramp or jetty, making it easy to explore the beautiful waters.
-Remember to follow boating safety guidelines to ensure a fun and secure experience.
+At Mangakino Recreation Reserve, water sports adventures abound, with activities on both Lake Maraetai and the Waikato River.
+Launch your boat from the reserve’s ramp or jetty to explore the tranquil waters.
+Always follow boating safety guidelines for a secure and enjoyable outing.

-If you're into kayaking or canoeing, the reserve provides access to fantastic routes along the Waikato River Trails.
-As you paddle, take in the scenic views of the lake and wetlands.
-Here are some helpful tips for kayaking:
+For kayaking or canoeing, the reserve offers access to excellent routes along the Waikato River Trails.
+As you paddle, admire the scenic lake views and surrounding wetlands.
+Here are some practical tips for water activities:

 Activity Tips